Image to Image / HTTP API Documentation

 Most HTTP libraries and tools set this automatically based on how you structure your request.

-– Required when uploading local files
+multipart/form-data– Required when uploading local files -

-– May be used when no files are uploaded
+application/x-www-form-urlencoded– May be used when no files are uploaded

 Note: If you are using a standard HTTP client library or tool, the Content-Type is typically set automatically.
 You only need to set this manually when working with low-level HTTP libraries.